MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/administration-center-api_environmenttransfer.md

 ## Get list of outgoing transfers

-Get a list of transfer requests on the source tenant that have not yet been completed.
+Get a list of transfer requests on the source tenant that haven't yet been completed.

 > [!NOTE]
 > This API call must be authenticated on the source tenant.